skaluzka/makbet/README.rst

   [user@localhost 01.dummy]$

-Every **cfg** profiling file has so-called **key=value** format and can be easily used for further preprocessing if needed.
+Every **cfg** profiling file has so-called **key=value** format and can be easily used for further processing if needed.

 |